Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 • PUAFIR306 Identify, detect and monitor hazardous materials at an incident

-• RIIERR201E Conduct fire teams operations
+• RIIERR201E Conduct fire team operations

 • RIIERR302E Respond to local emergencies and incidents